Aleksey Volchenkov

-Alexey Alekseevich Volchenkov (5 February 1953, Novosibirsk, RSFSR, USSR—10 January 2011; Moscow, Russia) was a Soviet hockey player and defenseman.
-Master of Sports of the USSR.
-Honored Master of Sports of Russia (2003).
-Father of Anton Volchenkov.
+Alexey Alekseevich Volchenkov (5 February 1953, Novosibirsk, RSFSR, USSR – 10 January 2011, Moscow) was a Soviet hockey player and defenseman.
+He was a Master of Sports of the USSR and an Honored Master of Sports of Russia (2003).
+He is the father of Anton Volchenkov.

 Biography

-Alexey Alekseevich Volchenkov began playing ice hockey in 1966 in his hometown of Novosibirsk.
+Volchenkov began playing ice hockey in 1966 in his hometown of Novosibirsk.

-In 1970, he joined the team of masters of the Sibir hockey club, and a year later, at the invitation of Anatoly Tarasov, Alexey continued his career at the capital's CSKA.
+In 1970, he joined the team of masters of the Sibir hockey club, and a year later, at the invitation of Anatoly Tarasov, He continued his career at the capital's CSKA.
 After playing for CSKA for 13 years, he won the USSR championships 10 times and the European Cup 8 times.
-However, despite his permanent place at the heart of the army team, Alexey Alekseevich never played at the Olympics or World Championships.
+However, despite his permanent place at the heart of the army team, he never played at the Olympics or World Championships.

 After finishing his career, he worked in the sports committee of the Ministry of Defense and later in the military registration and enlistment office.